-The ISO 9001 structure is split into eight sections.
-The first three are introductory, with the last five containing the requirements for the Quality Management System.
-Here is what the five main sections are about:
+The ISO 9001 structure is split into ten sections.
+The first three are introductory, with the last seven containing the requirements for the Quality Management System.
+Here is what the seven main sections are about:

-Section 7: Product Realization – The product requirements deal with all aspects of the planning and creation of the product or service.
-This section includes requirements on planning, product requirements review, design, purchasing, creating the product or service and controlling the equipment used to monitor and measure the product or service.
-ISO 9001 allows for requirements in the section to be excluded if they are not applicable to the company (such as a company that does not design products or services).
+Section 8: Operation – The operation requirements deal with all aspects of the planning and creation of the product or service.
+This section includes requirements on planning, product requirements review, design, controlling external providers, creating and releasing the product or service and controlling nonconforming process outputs.

-Section 8: Measurement, Analysis and Improvement – This last section includes the requirements needed to make sure that you can monitor whether your QMS is functioning well.
-It includes assessing customer satisfaction, internal audits, monitoring products and processes, dealing with non-conforming product and corrective and preventive actions.
+Section 9: Performance evaluation – This section includes the requirements needed to make sure that you can monitor whether your QMS is functioning well.
+It includes monitoring and measuring your processes, assessing customer satisfaction, internal audits, and ongoing management review of the QMS.

 These sections are based on a Plan-Do-Check-Act cycle, which uses these elements to implement change within the processes of the organization in order to drive and maintain improvements within the processes.

 For more on how this works within the ISO 9001 standard, this blog article gives a more detailed explanation: Plan-Do-Check-Act in the ISO 9001 Standard.

 The benefits of ISO 9001 cannot be overstated; companies large and small have used this standard to great effect, discovering and securing tremendous cost and efficiency savings.
 Here are just a few of these benefits:

 Improve your image and credibility – When customer see that you are certified by a recognized certification body, they will understand that you have implemented a system that is focused on meeting customer requirements and improvement.
 This improves their trust that you will deliver what you have promised.